terrenceshang/Top-data-science-jobs-prediction/README.md

 # Top-data-science-jobs-prediction

-This is my second assignment for the AI course in UCT.
-The details of the assignment can be found in assignment.pdf.
+This is my assignment 2 for my AI course in UCT.
+The Description of the assignmnet is in Assignment2 PDF.

+A full detailed report can be found in Final draft_Job prediction.pdf